What is a Battery?

 - Rechargeable batteries Nickel

-These batteries are built to serve certain high need & heavy duty applications.
+These batteries are built to serve heavy-duty requirements.
 Some of their applications include railroad, backup power and more for big companies.
 Some examples are:

 Wet Nickel Cadmium (NiCd)

 These are more user-friendly and a less complicated version of the industrial batteries.
-They are more user-friendly and used to power cars, motorcycles, boats & other vehicles.
-Some examples are:
+They are specifically designed to power cars, motorcycles, boats & other vehicles.
+An important example of a vehicle battery is the Lead-acid battery.

 Zn(s) –> Zn2+ (aq) + 2e–